 General Care

-For indoor cactus growing, use a cactus mix or blend of sand, perlite, and topsoil.
+For indoor cactus growing, use a cactus mix or mix of sand, perlite, and topsoil.
 Also, use an unglazed pot for Old Man Cactus.
 This will allow the pot to evaporate any excess moisture.
 Old Man Cactus likes its soil on the dry side.
 Overwatering is a common cause of rot and disease.

 Propagating